Bra Failure Guide

 Average Lifespan of a Bra

 With regular wear and proper care, most bras last 6–12 months before noticeable support loss occurs.
+A well-maintained bra helps your clothes fit and look better by providing the right support and shape.
+Proper bra support also enhances the appearance of your boobs under clothes, giving a more flattering silhouette.
 Specialty bras (sports bras, strapless bras) may have shorter lifespans due to higher stress on the materials.

 Key Takeaway

 Bra failure is inevitable, but understanding its causes can help you extend the life of your lingerie and maintain optimal fit.
+Always measure your bust with the tape measure held parallel to the ground to ensure accurate sizing and extend your bra's life.
 By rotating your bras, caring for them properly, and replacing them when necessary, you can avoid the discomfort and poor posture that result from wearing a worn out bra.